 - Nightmares, bed-wetting, and trouble falling asleep.

 You may want to get professional help for your child if they:

 What You Can Do

-Find someone else your child can talk to about MS. You don’t have to be the only person she can lean on.
+Find someone else your child can talk to about MS. You don’t have to be the only person they can lean on.
 A trusting relationship with a friend or family member can be helpful.

 Share how you are feeling, both physically and emotionally.
 Don’t be afraid to start the conversation.
 Children appreciate it when you open the door.

 Include your child in family decisions.
 Whether you're divvying up the household chores or going to the hospital for treatment, it’s important to involve your child in some decisions.
-It will give her a sense of control and belonging.
+It will give them a sense of control and belonging.

 Seek professional help if you need it.
 There are many counselors and support groups that can help your family adjust to the changes you’re facing.